This article is a summary of the StatQuest video made by Josh Starmer. Click here to see the video explained by Josh Starmer.

 After the adjustment based on the similarity of variance on the y-axis, we typically have a smooth curve.

+We can decide to use a line or a parabola to fit the data.
+The loess function will fit only a line.
+The lowess (locally weighted scatterplot smoothing) function will fit a parabola.
 The lowess function allows to draw confidence intervals aroud the curve.
 We can also change the window size to contain more or fewer points.
 But instead of specifying the exact number of points, we usually specify the proportion of the total.